 Bonus tip: “Butt dialing” can be an issue with the Field Agent app.
 I have unwittingly “accepted” a handful of jobs that I didn’t intend to accept, only learning about them after the time limit to complete the job had already expired.
 So try to avoid keeping the app open when you aren’t using it.

 Ideally, you don’t want to accept any job you have no intention of completing, because you’re (temporarily) taking the work away from another agent who may want the job.

 More significantly, jobs that aren’t successfully completed—either because your work was rejected or because you failed to complete the job—decrease your “Agent Score.”
 If you cancel a job more than five minutes after accepting it, your Agent Score will decrease by two points.
 Similarly, if you fail to complete a job your Agent Score will decrease by two points.

-After I completed my first job my Agent Score was 86; currently it’s approaching 500.
+After I completed my first job my Agent Score was 86; currently it’s over 800.

 What are the best or easiest Field Agent jobs?
 And what are the worst or most difficult jobs?

 This is subjective.
 A job that might be easy for one agent might be a pain for another and vice-versa.